Haiku

 Golden dervish dancing down

-We with eyes to see
+We who have the eyes to see

-This day abounds in grace
+All around abounds in grace

 Hallowed ground and sacred space